aniketvarade/vehicle-assistance-ml/README.md

 ### run the project

-Open mongod.exe from your MongoDB installation folder Next
+Open mongod.exe from your MongoDB installation folder.
+Next
-Open cmd or powershell in the project folder and run the following commands
+Open cmd or powershell in the project folder and run the following commands.

 ```sh
 $ npm install